Pollen and Pollination

 -

-To make sure the pollen is mature, touch the stamen with your finger and
+Make sure the pollen is mature.
+Touch the stamen with your finger, to see

-see if tiny specks (the pollen) come off on your hand.
+if tiny specks of pollen come off on your hand.

 -